American exceptionalism: African American Exceptionalism

 A corollary of American exceptionalism holds that African Americans are exceptional within the African diaspora and the entire world.
-The intrinsic injustice, moral wrong, and oppression of U.S. slavery would seem to exclude African Americans from the concept of American Exceptionalism.
+The intrinsic injustice, moral wrong, and oppression of U.S. slavery would seem to exclude African Americans from the concept.
 Comparisons to other slave systems in the Caribbean, South America, Arabia, and the entire Islamic world document on a statistical basis that the U.S. slave population increased in size, and is the only slave population in history shown to have increased in numbers.
 Only 3.63% of Africans brought across the Atlantic Ocean as slaves were brought to what is now the United States.

-After abolition of the U.S. Atlantic slave trade on Jan 1, 1808, the first date allowed by the U.S. Constitution's 20-year allowance, by all accounts the treatment of U.S. slaves improved according to the law of supply and demand.
+After abolition of the Atlantic slave trade on January 1, 1808, the first date allowed by the U.S. Constitution's 20-year allowance, some argue that the treatment of U.S. slaves improved.
 Most other slave systems, including those based primarily on sugar, were in the unhealthier tropics, which encouraged continual importation of slaves from Africa and unbalanced sex ratios.
-The U.S. slave population lived in a temperate climate, on lands with the best soil, and U.S. slaveowners encouraged large slave families.
-By 1860, about half of the slave population in the New World lived in the USA.
-Birthrates generally are considered strong indicators of well-being.
+The U.S. slave population lived in a temperate climate, on lands with the best soil.
+By 1860, about half of the slave population in the New World lived in the U.S.

 African Americans overcame numerous obstacles to their advancement and continue to struggle against past bondage and discrimination.
-Those difficult obstacles were so powerful, long-standing, and pervasive that most Americans did not and do not perceive African Americans as exceptional.
-The first statement of African American exceptionalism was made by Booker T. Washington in 1901:"The ten million Negroes inhabiting this country, who themselves or whose ancestors went through the school of American slavery, are in a stronger and more hopeful condition, materially, intellectually, morally, and religiously, than is true of an equal number of black people in any other portion of the globe."As of 2024.
-African Americans are among the wealthiest, best educated, most accomplished, and most famous African-descended people in the world, just as Washington observed in 1901, which led some scholars of the African Diaspora to affirm that African Americans are at the pinnacle of the worldwide African Diaspora.
+The first statement of African American exceptionalism was made by Booker T. Washington in 1901:"The ten million Negroes inhabiting this country, who themselves or whose ancestors went through the school of American slavery, are in a stronger and more hopeful condition, materially, intellectually, morally, and religiously, than is true of an equal number of black people in any other portion of the globe."As of 2024, African Americans are among the wealthiest, best educated, most accomplished, and most famous African-descended people in the world, just as Washington observed in 1901, which leads some scholars to affirm that African Americans are at the pinnacle of the worldwide African diaspora.
 They are "embedded in the very cultural and economic hegemony of the United States."

-African Americans benefitted from the rule of law in the USA.
-This benefit before 1865 was indirect and extractive, but thereafter, starting with the 13th, 14th, and 15th Amendments, the USA rose to prominence as the world's preeminent superpower through the inclusive rule of law.

-The concept of African American Exceptionalism differs from what some call "Black Exceptionalism," the emphasis on exceptional Black people, such as during Black History Month.
+African Americans benefitted from the rule of law in the U.S. This benefit before 1865 was indirect and extractive, but thereafter, starting with the 13th, 14th, and 15th Amendments, the U.S. rose to prominence as the world's preeminent superpower through the inclusive rule of law.
+The concept differs from what some call "Black exceptionalism," the emphasis on exceptional Black people, such as during Black History Month.